 Kristin Deiss earned an M.F.A. in Dance Performance and Choreography from Tisch School of the Arts at New York University, and is now performing, presenting work, and teaching.
-She has performed re-staged works by Charles Weidman, original works by Pamela Pietro, Sydney Skybetter, and John-Mark Owen, has danced with Cherylyn Lavagnino Dance, Ensemble Dance, and most recently JESSICA KONDRATH | THE MOVEMENT, and has presented her own work in various festivals throughout New York, Massachusetts, and Los Angeles.
+She has performed re-staged works by Charles Weidman, original works by Pamela Pietro, Sydney Skybetter, and John-Mark Owen, has danced with Cherylyn Lavagnino Dance, Ensemble Dance, and most recently GRAYSCALE, and has presented her own work in various festivals throughout New York, Massachusetts, and Los Angeles.
 She is currently enjoying the California sun on faculty at AMDA College and Conservatory of the Performing Arts and Relativity School.

 Taylor Unwin currently resides in Los Angeles and works as a freelance dancer for various companies and projects throughout Southern California.
-This year, she has worked with the following; Fabe, The Bastette Group, The Assembly, JESSICA KONDRATH | THE MOVEMENT, Andrea Gise, Deborah Rosen and Dancers, Andrew Pearson, Moises Michel, and Ania Catherine.
+This year, she has worked with the following; Fabe, The Bastette Group, The Assembly, GRAYSCALE, Andrea Gise, Deborah Rosen and Dancers, Andrew Pearson, Moises Michel, and Ania Catherine.
 She grew up dancing in Connecticut at Eastern CT Ballet until she moved to Chicago to attend Loyola University Chicago, where she completed a double major in dance and environmental science.
 Post graduation, she worked for Ruth Page Center for the Arts as Production Manager, where she concurrently received ballet training.
 Also in Chicago, she danced for CoCoDaCo Dance Project under the direction of Ronn Stewart for three years.
 Taylor plans to continue to extend her artistic network, allowing her multifaceted experiences to drive further discovery and growth.